MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata/MCDUserDataFeed.md

 * `activitySourceHost`

 The cross-platform app ID.
-This is retrieved through the Microsoft Developer Dashboard registration (see [Hosting cross-device experiences (iOS)](../../hosting/ios/how-to-guides/hosting-ios.md)).
+This is retrieved through the Microsoft Developer Dashboard registration.

 #### Returns
 Returns an instance of this class.